Yasasvani/Data-Science-Assignments/Assignment_19/README.md

 # Text Classification and Sentiment Analysis of Blogs

-This project focuses on classifying blog posts into different categories and performing sentiment analysis on the text data.
+This assignment focuses on classifying blog posts into different categories and performing sentiment analysis on the text data.
 It utilizes Natural Language Processing (NLP) techniques and machine learning models to achieve these tasks.

-## Project Overview
+## Assignment Overview

-The project involves the following key steps:
+The passignment involves the following key steps:

 1. **Data Exploration and Preprocessing:**
    - Load and explore the dataset of blog posts.